NormanLo4319/NormanLo4319/README.md

 ## Norman Lo :octocat:

-I am a driven data scientist with industry experience and ability to develop powerful business insights and deploy digital products using statistical and data mining techniques.
+I am a driven data scientist with industry experience and the ability to develop powerful business insights and deploy digital products using statistical and data mining techniques.
 I am passionate to explore relationships between different metrics and translate digits and spreadsheets into stories.
 In the age of big data, these stories become actionable solutions and strategies for businesses, and I take pride in my ability to make data accessible to both executive decision-makers and front-line operation staff.

 ## Something about me: